Am I Responsible For My Ex’s Debt Following a Divorce?

 - Passage of time – where either party brings debt into the marriage, the source of these debts will become less important as time goes on and will gradually come to be seen as part of the joint financial situation.

-- Mingling of finances – where non-matrimonial debt ends up being intermingled with matrimonial finances over time, so that it becomes difficult to distinguish one from the other, it is more likely that it will all form part of the overall matrimonial pot.
+- The mingling of finances – where non-matrimonial debt ends up being intermingled with matrimonial finances over time it becomes difficult to distinguish one from the other.
+It is more likely that it will all form part of the overall matrimonial pot.

 What happens to debt incurred after separation?

-In the period of time during which a married couple have separated but are not divorced, it is possible for each spouse to accrue significant debt.
+In the period of time during which a married couple has separated but is not divorced, it is possible for each spouse to accrue significant debt.

-Are all types of debt treated the same?
+Are all types of debt treated the same by the court?

-Mortgages are normally considered differently to most other types of personal debt.
+Mortgages are normally considered differently from most other types of personal debt.